mirage/ezxmlm/README.md

 # Example

 In the toplevel, here's an example of how some XHTML can be selected out quickly using the Ezxmlm combinators.
+Note that this particular HTML has been post-processed into valid XML using `xmllint --html --xmlout`.

 ```
 # #require "ezxmlm" ;;